samagra-comms/community/use/adopter/pre-requisites-installation-setup-post-setup.md

           `sudo rm -rf data`
       *   Run the script again

 6. Follow the instructions in the script.
+At one point, the script will ask you to run some queries in the hasura console to fill in adapters.
+Follow the instructions there to do so.

+7. Once the setup is completed, go to the web channel (http://localhost:9098/) to test out the conversation with the bot.

 **Note**: Please note this installation is based on a very standard and generalized use case.
 If your needs are not fulfilled with the current installation, please start scaling the individual services by using them in docker stack.

 #### **After a Successful Docker Setup Completion**

-1. Script execution time - **Around 30 minutes hours** (depends on your server)
+1. Script execution time - **Around 30 minutes** (depends on your server)
 2. On a successful run of the script you will get below services:

     * Inbound Service: http://localhost:9080/health